ogagaoghene/blog-app/README.md

 ## Description 🏗️
 The Blog app will be a classic example of a blog website.
 You will create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+In this project, you will create all controllers and views for your Blog app.
+As you won't be processing any data yet, you will add simple placeholders for your views with plain HTML.

 ## Built With